155 South Livingston Avenue #1

 In recent years, there’s been a tremendous interest in a facial rejuvenation technique called PRP (platelet-enriched plasma) which uses a patient’s own blood to rejuvenate the skin and restore a more youthful appearance.
-It’s been so popular, in fact, that it’s acquired the unsavory nickname of “vampire facelift.”
-Despite that unfortunate nickname, the PRP facial rejuvenation procedure has proven very popular, especially among celebrities looking for effective, safer methods for helping them appear younger and more refreshed.
+The PRP facial rejuvenation procedure has proven very popular, especially among celebrities looking for effective, safer methods for helping them appear younger and more refreshed.

 So what is PRP?
 Essentially, it’s your own blood enriched by platelets to help stimulate the development of collagen and other components that help skin look younger and healthier.
 PRP contains growth factors and proteins called cytokines that help heal age- and sun-related damage in the skin.
 Although it’s become especially popular within the past couple of years, Dr. Shapiro has also been practicing PRP at Sadick Dermatology for almost a decade.